Updated on September 24, 2021.

-If you have received COVID-19 vaccines in your home country, you are expected to integrate that data into your HES account within 15 days of receiving your residence permit card.
+If you have received Covid-19 vaccines in your home country, you are expected to integrate that data into your HES account within 15 days of receiving your residence permit card.
 The only way to do it is to write a petition in Turkish and submit it to any District Health Directorate (İlçe Sağlık Müdürlüğü) in Istanbul.
 Those students who live in Sarıyer can submit their petition to the Sarıyer District Health Directorate.
 It may take up to a month for your vaccination status to be seen on your HES application.
 Therefore, it is very important for you to take necessary action at your earliest convenience after receiving your residence permit card.

 Please follow our instructions below:

-Sarıyer District Health Directorate (Sarıyer İlçe Sağlık Müdürlüğü): Ferahevler, Muhtar Cd.
+Sarıyer District Health Directorate (Sarıyer İlçe Sağlık Müdürlüğü): Ferahevler, Muhtar Cad.
 No:6, 34457 Sarıyer/İstanbul

 Self-Checker is a feature within the Koç University Mobile Application for KU affiliates where they submit their current Covid-19 health status for the records.
 It is created to ensure the continuation of campus activities in a healthy environment and to keep Covid-19 infections under inspection as much as possible.